nanostores/vue/README.md

 ### Usage

-Install [Vue Devtools] plugin as usual and it will detect nanostores in selected component and add their states to the **component inspector**.
+Install [Vue Devtools] plugin as usual.
+It will detect nanostores in selected component and add their states to the **component inspector**.

 ```js